Central Library Resources

 The Newspapers on microfilm are located on the Third floor of the Central Library.
 The Newspaper collection contains a selection of United States and Indiana newspapers on microfilm, including the back file of the current newspaper collection.
 Materials can be viewed, scanned, and copied from microfilm readers in the room; and patrons can use these machines to either print on paper or to download the article/picture to a USB drive.
 Materials do not circulate.
 Library's newspaper collection includes current issues on paper and historic newspapers on microfilm.

-The Indianapolis Public Library is a Cooperating Collection of the Foundation Center.
+The Indianapolis Public Library is a Funding Information Network partner of the Foundation Center.
 As a member of this nationwide network of libraries, community foundations, and other nonprofit agencies, IndyPL provides visitors with free public access to grantmaker directories, books on fundraising and nonprofit management, and the Foundation Center's electronic databases,Foundation Directory Online Professional, Foundation Grants to Individuals Online and Philanthropy In/Sight.
 The fully searchable databases include detailed profiles of all active U.S. foundations, as well as an extensive file of recent grants awarded by the nation's top funders.

 Updated weekly, Foundation Directory Online Professional provides access to essential facts on grantmakers and their funding activities worldwide.
 To pinpoint prospective funders, explore four comprehensive databases: Grantmakers, Companies, Grants, and 990s.
 With geographic search tools, you can zoom in on regional and local grantmakers or grants by state, county, city, metro area, congressional district and ZIP code.
 Choose from over 1,100 indexed search terms or keyword-search.
 Interactive maps and charts show a funder's giving trends, and you can click through to see recipient lists and grant details.
 Follow this link to brief tutorials of the database.
 Follow this link to a longer demonstration.